-Port to Port invites practitioners working within these fields to develop discourse, criticism and investigative research and speculation on the future of global port cities through exhibitions, scholarship, and public lectures.
-The program will use existing economic, global networks to build social and institutional relationships from port to port.
+Port to Port invites interdisciplinary practitioners to develop discourse, criticism and investigative research and speculation on the future of global port cities through exhibitions, research residencies, scholarship, and public lectures.
+The program uses existing global economic trade networks to build social and institutional relationships from port to port.

 Brian Holmes, Activist and Cultural Critic

 Paulo Tavares, Architect and Urbanist, and Research Fellow at Forensic Architecture

 Stephanie Sherman, Art Practice PhD candidate at UC San Diego